Darangen: Background

 The Darangen originates from before the conversion of the Maranao people to Islam, and thus details the traditional pre-Islamic anito religions of the Maranao.
 The heroes in the epic worship and interact with various ancestor and guardian spirits (tonong) and nature spirits (diwata).
 An example is Batara-sa-Marudo, a nature spirit capable of bringing down floods and storms.

 Setting

-The Darangen features several locales, but the principal setting is the grand city of Bembaran (also spelled Bumbaran or Bembran), the seat of the Kingdom of Bembaran, which was described as being near a great river.
+The Darangen features several locales, but the principal setting is the grand city of Bembaran (also spelled Bumbaran or Bembran), ruled by the main hero of the epic, Prince Bantugan.
+It was described as being near a great river.
+The city's name means "[the place of the] sunrise" (i.e. "east"), and was also known as Tangkal a Baaraantakan, with the same meaning.
+It is also sometimes referred to as Mimbalas, meaning "the place where a river cuts across".
 It supposedly does not exist anymore as it was enchanted and sank to the bottom of the sea.
 In the epic, Bembaran is described as being founded by Diwata Ndaw Gibbon, the grandfather of Prince Bantugan.
+Bembaran has a satellite city-state of Gadongan (literally "storehouse"), also known as Gadongan Pamaoy or Kodarangan a Lena ("petrified or enchanted yellow-green").

+It also features the powerful city of Kadaraan sa Ndlaw (also known as Kadaraan Sandaw, Kadaraan, or Kadaan), literally "[the place of the] sunset" (i.e. "west").
+They are the traditional enemies of Bembaran and the big battles in the Darangen are between them.
+They are described as attacking neighboring city-states via the sea, using their large fleet of ships.
+The rulers of Kadaraan and Bembaran are descendants of the same ancestor.

 The epic also illuminates the inter-ethnic relationships of the Maranao people.
 They mention the Manobo, the mountain-dwellers, and the "Samar" (Sama-Bajau), the sea people, many times.